Covers of rational double points in mixed characteristic: Introduction

 In the scenario that $R$ contains a field of characteristic $0$, the existence of a finite cover of $X$ by a regular scheme is accomplished by realizing $R$ as a quotient singularity of a finite subgroup of $G\subset \mbox{SL}_2$, see \cite{PrillLocalclassification}.
 Every equicharacteristic $0$ normal domain is a {\it splinter}, i.e., it splits off from all its module-finite extension.
 In particular, the finite cover splits.

 If $R$ contains a field of prime characteristic $p>0$, Artin provides an explicit description of all possible functions $f\in \fran^2-\fran^3$, in terms of choices of minimal generators of the maximal ideal $\fran$, so that $R=S/(f)$ is a rational double point.
 The explicit descriptions provided by Artin can then be used to show the existence of a finite cover $Y\xrightarrow{\pi} X$ such that $Y$ is regular, \cite{ArtinCoveringsOfTheRtionalDoublePointsInCharacteristicp} (note Lipman had previously worked out explicit equations in the $\textnormal{E}_8$ case, even in mixed characteristic; see \cite{LipmanRationalSingularities}).
-It is then straightforward to use Artin's classification of rational double points in prime characteristic $p>5$ to verify that all such singularities are $F$-regular.
+It is then straightforward to use Artin's classification of rational double points in prime characteristic $p>5$ to verify that all such singularities are $F$-regular (a class of singularities coming out of Hochster and Huneke's tight closure theory \cite{HochsterHunekeTightClosureAndStrongFRegularity}).
 In particular, rational double points of prime characteristic $p>5$ are splinters, \cite[Theorem~5.25]{HochsterHunekeTCParameterIdealsAndSplitting}, and therefore the finite cover by a regular scheme must split.
 However, there exists rational double points in characteristic $2$, $3$, and $5$ which are not $F$-regular.\footnote{For example, if $S$ is the completion of $\overline{\mathbb{F}}_3[x,y,z]$ at the maximal ideal $(x,y,z)$, then the function $f=x^2+y^3+z^5$ defines a rational double point which is not $F$-regular (in fact, it is easy to see using Fedder's criterion \cite{FedderFPureRat} that it is not even $F$-pure).
 We will see a similar phenomenon in mixed characteristic: \autoref{example}.} In particular, the finite cover by a regular scheme cannot split since direct summands of regular rings are $F$-regular, \cite[Proposition~4.12]{HochsterHunekeTC1}.
+It is worth noting that $F$-regular singularities are precisely the positive equicharacteristic BCM-regular singularities which are the subject of \autoref{sec.CyclicCoversOfBCM} in mixed characteristic.

 Similar to the methodology of Artin, to prove Theorem~\autoref{Main Theorem covers by regular ring} we will first classify the functions in the maximal ideal of a $3$-dimensional regular local ring which define a rational double point.
 In fact, Lipman already did this for the $\textnormal{E}_8$ case assuming the residual characteristic $p > 5$ as we do; see \cite[Section 25]{LipmanRationalSingularities}.
 We were heavily inspired by his work.
 We will prove the following in \autoref{sec.Classification}.